Hellscape: In art

 Hieronymus Bosch's The Last Judgement depicts a religious hellscape.
 Other examples are Jan van Eyck's Crucifixion and Last Judgement diptych, and Pieter Bruegel the Elder's Dull Gret.

 In literature

-Dante Alighieri's Inferno is one of the best-known examples of a hellscape.
+Dante's Inferno is one of the best-known examples of a hellscape.
 The Great Gatsby depicts the "Valley of the Ashes" as a hellscape.

 In video games

 A number of video games depict hellscapes, including Hellblade: Senua's Sacrifice.